tyagismriti/foodpies/README.md

 # Install dependencies
 npm install

-# Start development server
+# Start the development server
 npm start
-Visit http://localhost:3000 in your browser to view the app.
+Visit http://localhost:3000 to explore the app locally.

 🤝 Contributing
-Contributions are welcome!
-Follow these steps:
+Contributions are welcome and appreciated!
+Here's how to get started:

 Fork the repository

-Create your feature branch: git checkout -b feature-name
+Create a new branch: git checkout -b feature-name

 Commit your changes: git commit -m "Add feature"

 Push to the branch: git push origin feature-name

-Submit a pull request
+Open a Pull Request

 📝 License
 This project is licensed under the MIT License.

-Built with ❤️ by Smriti Tyagi
-For feedback or suggestions, feel free to reach out!